Current Research

 Kew’s tea collection was photographed with funding provided by Denys Shortt OBE in summer 2022.

-*For artifact accession numbers please reach out
+*For artefact accession numbers, please reach out

 Images courtesy of the Royal Botanic Gardens, Kew | Economic Botany Collection.